 Tin cloth was developed out of a need to have a water resistant, mighty fabric.
 Its finest use is in the tin cloth field jacket.
 Strong, outdoorsy jackets made from tin cloth have been manufactured for decades all over the world!
 While some would argue that jackets from synthetic materials like nylon can offer the same protection, there isn’t another material like tin cloth that has stood the test of time and won.

 Tin cloth jackets were made for the working class but were also widely used for the military.
 As the wax within the woven canvas fibers runs deep, tin cloth outlasts and outshines many other materials.
 The distinction of the tin cloth allowed for mass production of tin cloth field jackets.
 Still popular today as seen in Filson tin cloth field jackets.
 Filson field jackets made from tin cloth boast great protection while you work on your hardest jobs.

 Tin cloth field jackets are ideal for those with laborious work.
-These jackets, like the Filson tin cloth jacket and others are great for use in the manufacturing community.
-They also harbor a large amount of amazing benefits to those who need protection against the outdoors, and the elements of nature.
+These jackets, like the Filson tin cloth jacket and others, are great for use in the manufacturing community.
+They also a wide-ranging variety of amazing benefits to those who need protection against the outdoors, and the elements of nature.

 Tin cloth field jackets have made a statement since their inception.
 Waxed canvas jackets outlast most basic outerwear.
 Some incredible benefits to tin cloth field jackets are:

 Thick, dense material: These jackets are made with survival in mind.
 While at first they can be slightly stiff and heavier than your common jacket, after some use tin cloth field jackets will conform to your body and feel perfect.
 The fabric is heavier than standard jackets and can keep you warm and dry in the worst conditions.